karan9123/Networks/ripV2/readme.md

 This project implements a distance-vector routing protocol called RIP (Routing Information Protocol).
 RIP enables routers in a network to exchange routing information with each other to compute the shortest paths from each router to all the other routers in the network.

 ## Network Topology
-The network consists of four virtual routers that act as processes or threads running on separate computers connected to different networks.
+The network consists of four virtual routers.
 The four virtual routers are:

 - queeg: 129.21.30.37
 - comet: 129.21.34.80